 To adjust the volume of all sounds made by this engine, turn the master volume control clockwise to increase the volume and counterclockwise to reduce the volume.
 Turning the master volume control completely counterclockwise will turn of all of the engine sounds and announcements.
-The master volume control is located on the underside of the chassis as shown in figure 8.
+The master volume control is located on the underneath the control hatch on the top of the engine, as shown in figure 6.

-Figure 8: Manually Adjusting the Volume
+Figure 6: Manually Adjusting the Volume

-Proto-Sound[®] 3.0 features are activated by sequences of Bell and Horn button pushes described below.
+Proto-Sound® 3.0 features are activated by sequences of Bell and Horn button pushes described below.
 Please read the full descriptions of each feature before using it.
-To use these buttons to activate features rather than to blow the horn or ring the bell, you should tap the buttons very quickly with a 1/2-second pause between button presses.
+To use these buttons to activate features rather than to blow the horn or ring the bell, you should tap the buttons very quickly with a /2-second pause between button presses.
 You may need to practice your timing to make this work smoothly.

-Timing Chart
+Ti ming Cha ırt

 Press 1/2 Sec.
 Press 1/2 Sec.
 Press

 Horn Pause Bell Pause Bell

 Short & Short & Short &

 Firm Firm Firm

 Total Time Lapse: 1 1/2 Seconds

-Feature to Be Activated Button Code: Train/No Train Indicator 1 Bell, 1 Horn/Whistles PFA (Passenger/Freight Announcements) 1 Bell, 2 Horn/Whistles Fire the Rear Coupler 1 Bell, 3 Horn/Whistles Fire the Front Coupler 1 Bell, 4 Horn/Whistles Speed Control On/Off 1 Horn/Whistle, 2 Bells (from Neutral only) Lock into a Direction 1 Horn/Whistle, 3 Bells Ditch Lights 1 Horn/Whistle, 4 Bells Reset to Factory Defaults 1 Horn/Whistle, 5 Bells (from Neutral only)
+Feature to Be Activated Button Code: PFA (Passenger/Freight Announcements) 1 Bell, 2 Horn/Whistles Fire the Rear Coupler 1 Bell, 3 Horn/Whistles Fire the Front Coupler 1 Bell, 4 Horn/Whistles Speed Control On/Off 1 Horn/Whistle, 2 Bells (from Neutral only) Lock into a Direction 1 Horn/Whistle, 3 Bells Wrong Direction Running Light 1 Horn/Whistle, 4 Bells Reset to Factory Defaults 1 Horn/Whistle, 5 Bells (from Neutral only)